The Benefits Of Using Technology In Learning

 Collaborative learning environment regardless of location

-Without effective collaboration between learners and teachers, students often lose motivation due to the perceived lack of community and sense of shared learning.
+Without effective collaboration between learners and teachers, students often lose motivation due to the perceived lack of community and a sense of shared learning.
 This is why it is critical to use various forms of online interaction, from text messages and video conferencing to collaborative interactive projects and the latest online platforms, to support students and keep them engaged.

 Encouraging active participation